lisawym/lisa-mini-project-8/README.md

 #### Reflection Questions

 * **What challenges did you face when extracting, transforming, and loading the data?
 How did you overcome them?**
   * I had some issue extracting the data.
 I realized instead of just using a connection.
 I can use a API to get access of data
 * **What insights or new knowledge did you gain from querying the SQLite database?**
 * How can SQLite and SQL help make data analysis more efficient?
 What are the limitations?
 * **What AI assistant did you use and how did it compare to others you've tried?
 What are its strengths and weaknesses?**
   * I used Google Bard, it have newer data, I feel it is better than ChatGPT, but it still give me incorrect code sometime.
-* If you could enhance this lab, what would you add or change?
-What other data would be interesting to load and query?
+* **If you could enhance this lab, what would you add or change?
+What other data would be interesting to load and query?**
+  * I want to merge a dataset with another one, to gain more insight of the data

 ##### Challenge Exercises